-Parents want to tap into the well-documented benefits of learning toys, but when faced with a bewildering array of toys all proudly displaying the word ’œeducational" on the box, how is it possible to know which ones represent the best buys?
+Parents want to tap into the well-documented benefits of toys, but when faced with a bewildering array of toys all proudly displaying the word "educational" on the box, how is it possible to know which ones represent the best buys?

 Well, the answer lies in asking yourself four important questions....

-Ever found yourself uttering the words ’œadvanced for his/her years" when discussing your little one?
-It's not uncommon for children to be given star or prodigy status by proud parents, but when it comes to buying toys, it's important to pay attention to the recommended age bracket.
+Ever found yourself uttering the words "advanced for his/her years" when discussing your little one?
+It's not uncommon for children to be given star or prodigy status by proud parents, but when it comes to buying toys specially made of wood, it's important to pay attention to the recommended age bracket.
 Toys that are unsuitable for very young children often contain small parts that represent a choking hazard, and toys deemed suitable for age 8+ years may not inspire or hold the attention of a 6-year-old.
-All children develop at different speeds, but the best buy will always be the one that's designed to appeal to the child’s stage of learning ’“ not the ego of the buyer.
+All children develop at different speeds, but the best buy will always be the one that's designed to appeal to the child’s stage of learning & not the ego of the buyer.

-Grimm’s Puzzle for Building Complementary Star ’“ the possibilities are endless with a Grimm’s puzzle.
-Children of all ages from 3+ can explore the principles of geometry and then let their imaginations run wild as they create their own shapes and designs.
+Children of all ages from 3+ can explore the principles of geometry and then let their imaginations run wild as they create their own shapes and designs

-2: Is the educational toy going to grow with your child?
+2: Is the toy going to grow with your child?

-Goula Calendar Clock ’“ this calendar clock offers on-going learning beyond telling the time.
-Featuring days of the week, dates, months, seasons and weather, it’s an educational toy that’s set to be of long-term interest.
+This calendar clock offers on-going learning beyond telling the time.
+Featuring days of the week, dates, months, seasons and weather, it’s something that can be set to be of long-term interest.

-Plan Toys Beehives ’“ this popular toy appeals to young children learning how to colour match and count.
+This popular toy appeals to young children learning how to colour match and count.
 It maintains its appeal as they grow and develop fine motor skills, and then takes on a new lease of life as they begin creating their own games.
-It may be cliché, but the only limit with this toy is a child’s imagination.
+It may be cliche & cute, but the only limit of a fun playtime lies on your child’s imagination.

 From a child’s point of view, this is by far the most important question to answer.
 They’re not interested in how educational a toy is, their only concern is how much fun it is.
-The writing on the box may wax lyrical about the educational learning provided by the toy, but if it’s not fun to play with, children will quickly ditch it in favour of playing with the box it came out of instead.
-Take a moment to read reviews provided by those with real-life experience ’“ do children really love it as much as the manufacturers say they will?
+The writing on the box may wax lyrical about the educational learning provided by the toy, but if it’s not fun to play with, children will quickly ditch it in favour of playing with the box it came out instead.
+Take a moment to read reviews provided by those with real-life experience and decide if it’s something your kid would enjoy.

 Tried and Tested Choices:

-4: Are the educational toys destroying the planet?
+4: Are the developmental toys destroying the planet?